RazaAli1010/express-server-practice/README.md

 2. I have try to implement best practices.

 3. Implemented CRUD operation with in memory arrays instead of a database.

+4. Implemented a custom logger using Winston and Morgan.